e-n-f/srtm-gridded-vector/README.md

 ---------------------------

-It is represented as points with ~0.025 degree spacing at zoom level 9, with progressively smaller spacing at lower zooms.
+It is represented as points with ~0.025 degree spacing at zoom level 9, with progressively larger spacing at lower zooms.

 Each point looks like this: